jgarzonp/call-center/README.md

 All the source code is documented by JavaDoc

+## Implemented Tools

+The project was built using the next technological tools:

+- Java 8
+- Maven 3
+- Spring Framework 5
+- Spring Boot 2.0.4.RELEASE

 ## Run The Project

 To run the project you should execute the next command on terminal: